-The two picturesque outbuildings at this busy highway intersection in King George County are the remnants of the extensive 18th-century farmstead of Office Hall, that was the birthplace and childhood home of William (“Extra Billy”) Smith (1797-1887), U.S. congressman, Confederate general, and twice governor of Virginia.
-Built circa 1805-1820, the kitchen is one of the very few one-room-plan, two-story brick plantation kitchens recorded in Virginia.
-It exhibits several unusual features including formal Federal-style detailing, an odd hierarchy of brickwork patterns, and a second-story room originally accessible only by an exterior stair.
+The two picturesque outbuildings at a busy highway intersection in King George County were the remnants of the extensive 18th-century farmstead of Office Hall, the birthplace and childhood home of William (“Extra Billy”) Smith (1797-1887), U.S. congressman, Confederate general, and twice governor of Virginia.
+Built circa 1805-1820, the kitchen was one of the very few one-room-plan, two-story brick plantation kitchens recorded in Virginia.
+It exhibited several unusual features, including formal Federal-style detailing, an odd hierarchy of brickwork patterns, and a second-story room originally accessible only by an exterior stair.
 At various points in its history the kitchen served as servants’ lodgings and as a private school.
-The contemporary smokehouse has an unusual roof structure, featuring false joists and outriggers.
-At the time of listing in the registers both Office Hall buildings remained remarkably unaltered and illustrate the broad repertoire of the vernacular Virginia builder.
+The contemporary smokehouse had an unusual roof structure, featuring false joists and outriggers.
+At the time of listing in the Virginia and National registers both Office Hall buildings remained remarkably unaltered and illustrated the broad repertoire of the vernacular Virginia builder.

 [VLR Approved: 5/16/1999; NRHP Approved: 8/19/1999]